 Visit Oia and experience a little piece of paradise.

 Oia, a beautiful village of white-washed houses, is located on the north-western tip of Santorini.
 It takes about a half hour by bus from Fira to get there.
-Alternatively, if you want to make Oia your first stop when you arrive by tender at the port, there are local boats to take you there.
-When you get off the ship, it’s just a short bus ride to the center.
+Alternatively, local boats will take you there if you want to make Oia your first stop when you arrive by tender at the port.
+When you leave the boat, it’s just a short bus ride to the center.

 Oia is famous for its sunsets.
 Look out over the roofs of the famous Blue Domed Churches, probably one of the most well-known images of Santorini.

 Note that the areas around these churches are private, so you cannot walk too close, watch out for the private property signs and respect these.
 Afterward, walk down the cliffside from the town of Ammoudi Bay Harbor.
 A beautiful, cozy waterside bay with excellent seafood!

 If you are looking for beaches, the most famous are Black Beach and Red Beach.
 These are so named for their colorful stones derived from volcanic rock – no white sandy shores here!

 Cruise day 8: Return to Port of Piraeus, Athens, and disembark your cruise